 - LLM (Hons) – ‘Redress for Medical Misadventure: A Therapeutic Jurisprudence Perspective’, University of Auckland, New Zealand, 2001

 - BA/LLB (Hons)(Conjoint), University of Auckland, New Zealand, 1997

-- Advanced Certificate in International Arbitration, Chartered Institute of Arbitrators, London, UK, 2018
+- Diploma of International Arbitration, Chartered Institute of Arbitrators, London, UK, 2019

 Professional Memberships / Appointments

 - Sport Resolutions (UK) Panel of Arbitrators and Mediators